KonstantinosGalanis/Connect4/README.md

 # Functionality
 The main menu conatains the following features:

-*New Game: This menu is where you start a new game.
+*[New Game]: This menu is where you start a new game.
 By selecting it, it appears a list of difficulty levels that the player can choose from.
 These levels are displayed with in the JMenuItems format and are as follows: